"Before any child is harmed"

-The CAP Fund is a 501©3 nonprofit organization and a Field of Interest Donor Advised Fund at the Battle Creek Community Foundation in Michigan.
+The CAP Fund is a 501©3 nonprofit organization and a Field of Interest (Advised) Fund at the Battle Creek Community Foundation in Michigan.

-Despite the fact that so many people agree that child abuse and neglect is a devastating problem there is little money available for programs that engage families before a child is harmed.
+Despite the fact that so many people agree that child abuse and neglect is a devastating problem there is little money available for parenting programs that engage a family before a child is harmed.
 Our federal and state governments will never fully fund prevention efforts and the funding they do provide is often tenuous and temporary.
-If we want to significantly reduce the abuse and neglect that occurs in Calhoun County we must develop our own source of funding for our local programs.
+If we want to significantly reduce the abuse and neglect that children in Calhoun County experience we must develop our own source of funding for our local programs.
 A need for local support for prevention programs will always exist.

 $250 Family & Children's Services - 2000

 $4,300 At-Risk Summer Preschool - 2010

 $8,000 Community Fatherhood - 2015

 Paint with watercolors on a framed canvas to create a unique piece

 for your home or office.
 Embellish the canvas with a favorite saying, beads, glitter or whatever you like!
 You supply the place and people.
 We will provide the supplies and instruction.
 Only $25 a person and all funds go into the CAP Fund.

 This video portrays some of the problems that arise when parental use of substances interferes with taking care of their children.
 Parenting and partying are not a good mix.
 Just like you have designated drivers, parents need to make sure some is the designated parent so at least one person is available and sober to care for their children's needs and keep them safe.